maetyu-d/SCArdour/README.md

 # SCArdour

 SCArdour is a close/tight integration of the open source SuperCollider audio synthesis and algorithmic composition envrironment into the open source Ardour DAW software.
+It's intended mainly for my own use, but it's available under the Ardour license terms in case anyone else finds it useful.

 Please see the Ardour website at https://ardour.org/ for all Ardour documentation.